Let the vibrant hues of these stunning native plants bring some warmth to your garden. Plant now, enjoy later.

-Here are five colourful local native plants you could consider:
+Here are 5 colourful local native plants you could consider:

 1. Common eutaxia (Eutaxia microphylla)

-This medium shrub grows to about 1 metre high, has pea flowers that are a beautiful blend of yellow and red, and attracts birds and butterflies.
+This medium shrub grows to about 1 m high, has pea flowers that are a beautiful blend of yellow and red, and attracts birds and butterflies.

 3. Myrtle wattle (Acacia myrtifolia)

 This bushy shrub has bright yellow flowers and red branches.
 It’s a gorgeous combination and another attractive home for our winged friends.